mikekosk/Urchin-Data-Cloud/INSTALL.md

 Following this installation guide, you will be able to spin up a custom EC2 instance with just one command.
 Instructions have been tested on Ubuntu Linux and Mac OSX.

-Setup should take less than 10 minutes if you're familiar with these tools, but still less than 30 minutes if you're starting from scratch.
+Setup should take less than 30 minutes if you're familiar with these tools, but less than an hour if you're starting from scratch.

 **You will be installing:**
 - Terraform - to spin up an EC2 instance programmatically
 - Ansible - to configure the instance and install our packages
 - Docker - to build and run our containers

+**requirements**
+- Willingness to learn!

 ## Step 1: Install Terraform